dvdzkwsk/react-redux-starter-kit/README.md

 ### Configuration

 Basic project configuration can be found in `~/config/index.js`.
 Here you'll be able to redefine your `src` and `dist` directories, add/remove aliases, tweak your vendor dependencies, and more.
-For the most part, you should be able to make your changes in here without ever having to touch the webpack build configuration.
+For the most part, you should be able to make changes in here _without ever having to touch the webpack build configuration_.
+If you need environment-specific overrides, create a file with the name of target `NODE_ENV` prefixed by an `_` in `~/config` (see `~/config/_production.js` for an example).

 Common configuration options: